source-health/source-demo-frame-plugin/README.md

 4. Click on the 'Demo Plugin' chart
 5. You should see the demo iframe content, which will look like this:
    ![Demo plugin screenshot](./screenshots/demo_plugin.png)
-   This indicates that the plugin was able to successfully complete the handshake via SourceBridge, and has received the context and authentication token it needs.
+   This indicates that the plugin was able to successfully complete the handshake via Source Bridge, and has received the context and authentication token it needs.

 # Local development